Emeghara-Eric/HN_privacy/README.md

 # HealthNode Privacy Policy
-**Last Updated:** [Insert Date]
+**Last Updated:** 24/11/2025

 ---

 ## 1. Introduction
-HealthNode is a personal women’s health companion designed to help users track menstrual cycles, predict ovulation, and log symptoms.
+HealthNode is a personal women’s health companion designed and developed by "FuseNode" to help users track menstrual cycles, predict ovulation, and log symptoms.
 This Privacy Policy explains how HealthNode collects, uses, and protects your information.

 ---